GCViT: Global Context Vision Transformer¶

 Notes: This module doesn't have any Convolutional module.

-.
+In the level second module that we have used is block.
 Let's try to understand how it works.
-As we can see from the call
+As we can see from the call method,

 class Block(tf.keras.layers.Layer):